41 Free Niche WordPress Themes for Websites

 You Need a Unique Niche WordPress Theme

-I personally started out building lots of small niche sites about 2 years ago (I built several other larger sites before that and they were complete flops).
+I personally started out building lots of small niche sites several years ago (I built several other larger sites before that and they were complete flops).

 I went on from those experiences to build more unique sites and produced better content, and as a result my Google AdSense earnings have surpassed what they were before these “tough” experiences.